This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

 Key points from the latest release include:

-- There continues to be an increase in the proportion of staff receiving appraisals, up from 77% in the 2010 survey to 80% in 2011 (in 2009 the proportion of staff receiving appraisals was 69%), however only 35% of staff said these appraisals were well structured.
+There continues to be an improvement in the proportion of staff receiving appraisals, up from 80% in the 2011 survey to 83% in 2012, however only 36% of staff said these appraisals were well structured.

 Notes on the survey

-The 2011 NHS Staff Survey covered 366 NHS organisations in England.
-250,000 NHS staff were invited to participate using a self-completion postal questionnaire survey method.
-134,967 responses were received, a response rate of 54% (the same as in 2010).
-All full-time and part-time staff who were directly employed by an NHS organisation on September 1st 2011 were eligible.
-Fieldwork for the survey was carried out between late September and early December 2011.
+The 2012 NHS Staff Survey covered 259 NHS organisations in England.
+203,000 NHS staff were invited to participate using a self-completion postal questionnaire survey method.
+101,169 responses were received - a response rate of 50% (compared with 54% in 2011).
+All full-time and part-time staff who were directly employed by an NHS organisation on September 1st 2012 were eligible.
+Commissioning PCTs were given the option not to participate in the survey; four Commissioning PCTs chose to participate.
+Fieldwork for the survey was carried out between late September and early December 2012.
 The results are weighted so that they reflect unbiased estimates of all NHS staff in England.
+Because of changes made to improve and shorten the survey for 2012 a number of the key findings are not directly comparable with their equivalents in previous years.**

 More detailed commentary and analysis, and results for individual organisations, are published on the staff survey co-ordination centre website.